o-smirnov/ConfusIuS/README.md

 # ConfusIuS
-# Confusion included Stacking Program - ConfusIuS
+Confusion included Stacking Program - ConfusIuS

+# Install
-# To run you Need FFTW and GSL
+Need FFTW and GSL and modify the makefile(or .mk files) for the paths